Blood pressure can be treated with medication and/or a series of relatively simple lifestyle changes, including exercise and diet.

 Diastolic blood pressure

-The results showed that diastolic blood pressure caused high levels of neuroticism.
+The results showed that diastolic blood pressure was linked to high levels of neuroticism.

-Diastolic blood pressure is the second number in the measurement and it reflects the blood pressure in your arteries when your heart rests between beats.
+Diastolic blood pressure is the second number in a measurement and it reflects the blood pressure in your arteries when your heart rests between beats.

 However, there was no link between blood pressure and depressive symptoms, anxiety or happiness.